apache/apisix/doc/plugins/traffic-split.md

 }
 ```

+## How To Enable

 The following provides examples of plugin usage, which will help you understand the use of plugin.

 ### Grayscale Release

-Do not configure the `match` rule part (the `match` is passed by default), and the traffic is split according to the `weight` value of the weighted_upstreams configuration in the plugin.
-Divide `plugin upstream` and `route's upstream` request traffic according to 3:2, of which 60% of the traffic reaches the upstream of the `1981` port in the plugin, and 40% of the traffic reaches the upstream of the default `1980` port on the route .
+The `match` rule part is missing, and the traffic is split according to the `weight` value configured by the `weighted_upstreams` in the plugin.
+Divide `plug-in upstream` and `route's upstream` according to the traffic ratio of 3:2, of which 60% of the traffic reaches the upstream of the `1981` port in the plugin, and 40% of the traffic reaches the default `1980` port on the route Upstream.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '